 Sure.
 Hey sisters CBD can help with acne inflammation, anxiety asleep, and so many other PCs symptoms.
 I personally take it throughout the day to help keep my stress hormones nice and low.
 Not to mention I sleep like a baby every night and I don’t wake up fatigued at all.
 Now open your mouth, please.
 So I can give you a serving.

 Now, hold it for 60 seconds.
 Head over to pure spectrum cbd.com and use the code, the sisterhood one word for 10% off.
 Can I stop now?
 Nope.
-You got 30 more seconds.
+You got 30 more seconds. my own hands and All right.
+Three, two oh one.
+Let’s go welcome sisters to another episode of the podcast.
+And today you might be seeing us record for the last time in our living room.

 Yes.
 So welcome ladies.
 That’s right.
 I mean, we’re not stopping a podcast.
 Don’t worry.
 We’ll be continuing to podcast forever, but we are changing where we regularly regularly record the podcasts.
 We’ve been thinking for a while.
 Now we need to expand our space a little bit, make recording a bit easier, you know, so that we don’t have to take out all the equipment for like half an hour to 45 minutes to set it up in the living room.